Jarred Kelenic Player Props: Mariners vs. Guardians

 - Kelenic hit .141 with five doubles, a triple, seven home runs and 16 walks.

-- Kelenic got a hit in 32.2% of his 59 games last year, with multiple hits in 10.2% of those contests.
+- Kelenic got a hit in 32.2% of his 59 games last season, with more than one hit in 10.2% of those games.

 Ready to play FanDuel Daily Fantasy?
 Get in the game using our link.